azuredevcollege/trainingdays/day1/challenge-04/README.md

 ## Azure Resource Manager and Resource Providers

 The _Azure Resource Manager_ is the deployment and management service for Azure.
-It provides a management layer that enables you to create, update, and delete resources in your Azure subscription.
+It provides a management layer that enables you to create, update, and delete resources in your Azure environment.

 You can access the resource manager through several ways:

 - Azure Portal
-- Azure Powershell
+- Azure PowerShell
 - Azure CLI
 - plain REST Calls
 - SDKs